-Auto insurance in B.C. is based on a full tort system, which means that an injured party is entitled to take the at-fault party to court for the full amount of damages.
-In addition, the insured injured party has access to accident benefits, including medical and rehabilitation expenses and up to \$300 per week for wage loss, through ICBC Basic insurance, regardless of fault.
+Auto insurance in B.C. is based on a full tort system, which means that an injured party is entitled to take the at-fault party to court for damages.
+In addition, the insured injured party has access to accident benefits, including up to \$150,000 in medical and rehabilitation expenses and up to \$300 per week for wage loss, through ICBC Basic insurance, regardless of fault.
+Our coverage level for medical and rehabilitation expenses is considered the highest in Canada when compared to any other province with a tort-based system.

 In contrast, in some other provinces in Canada, auto insurance is based on some variant of no-fault or mixed no-fault and tort systems.
-This means compensation can be based on predetermined benefit schedules, threshold schemes, and/or caps or deductibles on pain and suffering awards regardless of who is at fault, and there may be limited or no ability to sue for additional damages.
+This means compensation can be based on predetermined benefit schedules, threshold schemes, and/or caps or deductibles on pain and suffering awards and there may be limited or no ability to sue for additional damages.

 ICBC operates as an integrated company, which provides significant benefits to customers in terms of costs and convenience.
-With annual earned premiums of approximately \$3.7 billion, approximately \$12 billion in assets, and employing approximately 5,000 people, we are one of the largest property and casualty insurers in Canada.1 For more information on ICBC and our products and the auto insurance system in British Columbia, please visit www.icbc.com.
+With annual earned premiums of approximately \$3.6 billion, approximately \$11.5 billion in assets, and employing approximately 5,000 people, we are one of the largest property and casualty insurers in Canada.
+For more information on our products and the auto insurance system in British Columbia, please visit www.icbc.com.

-1 Please refer to the 2009 forecast numbers contained in the Summary Financial Outlook table on page 27
+Please refer to the 2009 forecast numbers contained in the Summary Financial Outlook table on page 27